FeeSimple/eos-tracker-mysql/README.md

-# XFS tracker tool with MySQL
+# XFS tracker with MySQL

-XFS tracker tool is made up of the following things:
+XFS tracker tool is composed of the following:

     eos-tracker-frontend <--> eos-tracker-api <--> MySQL <--> Redis <--> nodeos <--> blockchain
            ^                                                                ^